leleofg/payment-splitter/README.md

 # Prerequisites

-- Set BUCKET_NAME in .env file to send files to S3.
+- Set BUCKET_NAME at .env file to send files to S3.
-- Set RESEND_API_KEY in .env file to send e-mails.
+- Set RESEND_API_KEY at .env file to send e-mails.
+- Set AWS_ACCOUNT_ID at .env file to use publisher service.
-- Set AWS credentials.
+- Set AWS credentials at Github secrets.
 - CSV format:
 ```
 groupId,payerId,expenseName,amount